 - By Goldie Hawn

-(Editor’s note: Goldie Hawn’s book, 10 Mindful Minutes, encouraged mediation.
+(Editor’s note: Goldie Hawn’s book, 10 Mindful Minutes, encouraged meditation.
 This excerpt is from her latest workbook, 10 Mindful Minutes: A Journal.
 It is reprinted with the permission of Perigee/Penguin, a division of Penguin Random House.
 Copyright © 2015.)

 It was an unusually rainy day in Los Angeles.
 I welcomed the indoor time, when I could cozy up under a blanket and read whatever I liked.
 At one point, my eyes drifted off the page to watch the rain against the window.
 It was then I noticed my volumes of diaries, lined up on the bookshelf.
 It was the perfect day to indulge my curiosity and so I started to read from the first book, dated 1970.
 I wanted to see what the younger Goldie wrote about and what I was doing, thinking and feeling at that time.